The general shape of any data processing pipeline is

 called compute stages and expect you to attach further stages to them.

-In this section we'll mostly use batch stages, for simplicity, but the API of operations common to both kinds is identical.
-Jet internally treats batches as a bounded stream.
+In this section we'll often use batch stages in the code snippets for simplicity, but the API of operations common to both kinds is identical.
+Jet internally treats a batch as a bounded stream.
 We'll explain later on how to apply windowing, which is necessary to aggregate over unbounded streams.

 The Pipeline API guides you to set up the timestamp policy right after